 - Improved motor skills.
 Most babies this age can sit without help and pull themselves to a standing position.
-Creeping, crawling and cruising along the furniture will eventually lead to walking.
-By 12 months, your baby might take his or her first steps without support.
+Creeping, crawling and walking while holding onto furniture will eventually lead to walking without support.
+By 12 months, many babies might take their first steps without support.

 - Better hand-eye coordination.
 Most babies this age can feed themselves finger foods, grasping items between the thumb and forefinger.
-Your baby might delight in banging blocks together, placing objects in a container and taking them out, as well as poking things with his or her index finger.
+They might also be able to use a spoon.
+Your baby might delight in banging blocks together, placing objects in a container and taking them out, as well as poking things with a finger.

 - Evolving language.
 Most babies this age respond to simple verbal requests.
-Your baby might become skilled at various gestures, such as shaking his or her head no or waving bye-bye.
-Expect your baby's babbling to take on new inflection and evolve to words such as "dada" and "mama."
+Your baby might become skilled at gestures, such as shaking the head no or waving bye-bye.
+Expect your baby's babbling to take on a new tone and evolve to words such as "dada" and "mama."
 You might hear certain exclamations, such as "uh-oh!"

 - New cognitive skills.
-As your baby's understanding of object permanence improves, he or she will be able to easily find hidden objects.
-Although your leaving the room might lead to crying, your baby will begin to realize that you still exist even when you're out of sight.
-You might find your baby imitating you by brushing his or her hair, pushing buttons on the remote control or "talking" on the phone.
+A baby's understanding that objects exist even when they're hidden will likely improve.
+This is called object permanence.
+Babies at this age can easily find hidden objects.
+Although your baby might cry when you leave the room, your baby will likely begin to realize that you still exist even when you're out of sight.
+You might find your baby imitating you by pushing buttons on the remote control or "talking" on the phone.

 Promoting your baby's development

 - Create an exploration-safe environment.
-Move anything that could be poisonous, pose a choking hazard or break into small pieces from your baby's reach.
-Cover electrical outlets, use stairway gates, and install child locks on doors and cabinets.
+Move anything out of reach that could be poisonous, pose a choking hazard or break into small pieces.
+Cover electrical outlets and use stairway gates.
+Gates between rooms can help keep your fast-moving baby in safe areas too.
+Install child locks on doors and cabinets.
 If you have furniture with sharp edges, pad the corners or remove it from areas where your baby plays.
-The same goes for lightweight objects your baby might use to pull himself or herself to a standing position, such as plant stands and decorative tables.
+The same goes for lightweight objects your baby might use to pull up to a standing position, such as plant stands and small tables.
 Anchor bookcases, televisions and their stands to the wall.

 - Snuggle up and read.
-Set aside time for reading every day — even if it's only a few minutes.
+Set aside time for reading every day even if it's only a few minutes.
 At this age, your baby might love books with flaps, textures or activities.
 Make your reading more interesting by adding facial expressions, sound effects and voices for characters.
-Store books within easy reach so that your baby can explore them whenever the mood strikes.

 - Set limits.
 Babies don't have a sense of right or wrong.
-Praise your baby for good choices while steering him or her away from hazardous situations.
+Praise your baby for good choices.
+Steer your baby away from unsafe situations.
 Use a calm no if your baby hurts others.
-Explain calmly why the behavior isn't OK, and then redirect your baby's attention.
+Explain calmly why the action isn't OK, and then redirect your baby's attention.

 When something's not right

 Your baby might reach some developmental milestones ahead of schedule and lag behind a bit on others.
-This is normal.
 It's a good idea, however, to be aware of the signs or symptoms of a problem.

-Consult your baby's doctor if you're concerned about your baby's development or your baby:
+Consult your baby's health care provider if you're concerned about your baby's development or your baby:

-- Doesn't crawl or consistently drags one side of the body while crawling
+- Does not crawl or consistently drags one side of the body while crawling.

-- Doesn't use gestures, such as waving or shaking the head
+- Does not use gestures, such as waving or shaking the head.

-- Doesn't babble or attempt words such as "mama" or "dada"
+- Does not babble or attempt words such as "mama" or "dada."

-- Doesn't search for objects that are hidden while he or she watches
+- Does not search for objects that are hidden while your baby watches.

 Trust your instincts.
-The earlier a problem is detected, the earlier it can be treated.
+The earlier a problem is found, the earlier it can be treated.
 Then you can look forward to the delights and challenges that lie ahead.